 30th April/1st May 2014: Widening Participation through Curriculum, Open University Widening Participation Conference 2014, Milton Keynes

-This global conference will present research addressing a number of key themes about the curriculum, including: Innovation in Design and Pedagogy; Impact of Curriculum Reform; Curriculum Openness; Approaches to Delivery; Measuring and Demonstrating Impact; Revisiting Theory.
+This conference will present research addressing a number of key themes about curriculum, including: Innovation in Design and Pedagogy; Impact of Curriculum Reform; Curriculum Openness; Flexibility and Modes of Delivery; Measuring and Demonstrating Impact; Revisiting Theory.
 Confirmed keynote speakers: John Storan, Gill Crozier, Kelly Coate, Stephanie Marshall, and Belinda Tynan.

 26 and 27 June, 2014: The NADP Annual Conference 2014, Chesford Grange Hotel, Kenilworth.